King Willem-Alexander and Queen Maxima Visit Russia

 The “Netherlands-Russia Year” was organized to emphasize the nations’ bilateral relations; the Netherlands offered Russia various economic, cultural and societal activities during the second half of 2013.Filed under Dutch Royals

-Tagged Bilateral Relations, Concert, Exhibition, King Willem-Alexander, Official Visit, President Putin, Queen Máxima.
+Tagged Bilateral Relations, Concert, Exhibition, King Willem-Alexander of The Netherlands, Official Visit, President Putin of Russia, Queen Máxima of the Netherlands.